 opencode

-Open-source AI coding agent for terminal, IDE, or desktop with model-agnostic support
+Open-source AI coding agent for terminal, IDE, or desktop, model-agnostic

 Visit Website